Versal/versal-gadget-launchers/README.md

 ### scoresChanged

-Delivering the initial or updated learner scores (PATCH)
+Delivering the initial or updated learner scores (PATCH).

 ```
 {